Shyamvegi/Financial-Api/README.md

-## BrightMoney
-Assignment For Financial App Using Django,Rest Framework
+## Financial App Using Django,Rest Framework

 ## clone the repository using